neillturner/aws_helper/README.md

     aws_helper snap_email me@company.com ebs.backups@company.com mysmtpemailserver.com

+Cleanup ebs disks - Delete old server root disks:

+    aws_helper ebs_cleanup

+    Disks that are 8GB in size, not attached to a server, not tagged in any way and from a snapshot will be deleted.

 ## Complex Usage

 If your server does not have a role then you need to code the AWS keys which is not best practice: